 It’s a little easier installing Windows 8 with onto a Vista/7 computer due in the main to the similarities between the three operating systems.

-Again, the steps in Appendix 1 should be followed, but instead of choosing the custom install, select Upgrade.
+Again, the steps in Appendix 1 of this Windows 8 guide should be followed, but instead of choosing the custom install, select Upgrade.
 However it cannot be repeated enough – backup your data before performing the upgrade, as failures in the installation can happen, something that might leave your computer unable to boot.

 Guide Published: October 2012